Input

 As attribute

-Internally the entered data will always be saved as a String and interpreted based on how it is used in the template.
+The inputted data will always be saved as a String in the database and interpreted based on how it is used in the template.
 Thus, even when you enter data as a currency, it will be interpreted as a string.

-To change the data type of the input field, we use the as
+To change the data type of the input field, you use the as

 attribute.